-The FPLMN list or forbidden network list is stored on a SIM and tells a device, which networks not to connect to.
-It reduces connection attempts to unavailable networks but sometimes needs to be cleared during debugging.
+The FPLMN list (aka forbidden network list) is stored on a SIM and tells a device which networks it can't connect to.
+It reduces connection attempts to unavailable networks, but sometimes needs to be cleared during debugging.

-Why is the FPLMN activated on the SIM?
+Why is there a FPLMN list on the SIM?

-As it tells a device which networks not to connect to, which reduces connection time as unavailable networks are ignored from consideration when the device is searching for a network to attach to.
+FPLMN lists are helpful because they tell a device which networks it shouldn't attempt to connect to.
+This reduces connection time as unavailable networks are ignored when the device is searching for networks.

 How does it work?

-It is a dynamic list, which is maintained by the device.
-When a device attempts to connect to a network and it is denied, it will write that network to the FPLMN list, preventing it attempting to connect to it again.
+It's a dynamic list that is maintained by the device.
+When a device attempts to connect to a network and is denied, it will write that network to the FPLMN list, thus preventing it from attempting to connect to that network again.

 How can it cause problems?

-If a device is turned on when a SIM is not activated or if a device goes into a country that is not on the network-whitelist attached to the SIM, the device will write all local networks it tries to connect to onto the FPLMN list and until cleared the device will not attempt to connect to those local networks again.
+If a device is turned on when a SIM is not activated or if a device goes into a country that is not on the network-whitelist attached to the SIM, the device will write all local networks it tries to connect to onto the FPLMN list.

 How do I clear the FPLMN (forbidden network) list?

-Note: This requires knowledge on how to use AT commands on your device and you may need to speak to the manufacturer.
+Note: This requires knowledge of how to use AT commands on your device and you may need to speak to the manufacturer.
 Otherwise, try the different approaches below.

-You will need access to the device with the SIM in it and run an AT command.
-You can first check that it needs clearing by running the standardised AT command
+You'll need access to the device with the SIM in it and be able to run an AT command.
+You can first check that it needs clearing by running the standardised AT command:

-If you get any response more other than the first 24 F'S (the list's data prefix) then the FPLMN needs to be cleared.
+If you get any response other than 24 Fs (the list's data prefix), then the FPLMN needs to be cleared.
 To do clear the FPLMN list, you just need to run this AT command:

 This will set the list back to the prefix only, meaning that the FPLMN list is clear.

 If you are still unsure about how to clear the FPLMN list on an Onomondo SIM or have any questions, please write to our support team.